brucemack/brucemack.github.io/ampersand/index.md

     T 672731 TALKER,KC1FSZ Bruce

 The implementation limits the text ("KC1FSZ Bruce" in this case) to 16 characters.
-The intent is to use this for callsigns and first names.

 There are a few keys to making this work.

 The Ampersand node configuration screen allows a node owner to specify the text that will be transmitted when their node is **originating** audio traffic.
-This text is arbitrary (16 characters), but I would expect this would be your callsign and first name.
+This text is arbitrary, but I would expect this would be your callsign and first name.
 This text is relevant to audio that originates from from hardware audio interfaces (i.e. USB) on your node.